storacha/reads/packages/edge-gateway/README.md

 ## Metrics

-Metrics are collected from logs pushed into Grafana Loki, as well as using Cloudflare Analytics engine.
+Metrics are collected from logs pushed into Grafana Loki, as well as using Cloudflare Analytics engine via Worker bindings.

 ## Contributing